 Professor in Learning, Design and Technology

 Dr. Florence Martin is a Professor in Learning, Design and Technology.
-She also serves as the Program Coordinator of the Ed.D. in Educational Leadership, Learning, Design and Technology concentration and Program Director of the Post-Master’s Certificate of University and College Teaching at University of North Carolina Charlotte.
+She serves as the Program Coordinator of the Ed.D. in Educational Leadership, Learning, Design and Technology concentration and Program Director of the Post-Master’s Certificate of University and College Teaching at University of North Carolina Charlotte.
 She received her Doctorate and Master's degrees in Educational Technology from Arizona State University.
 Prior to her current position, she was a tenured Associate Professor at University of North Carolina Wilmington.
-She has also worked on instructional design projects for Shooolini University, Viridis Learning, Maricopa Community College District, University of Phoenix, Intel, Cisco Learning Institute, and Arizona State University and taught online for North Carolina State University and Walden University.
-She teaches courses on instructional systems technology 100% online and has received Quality Matters Certification for five of her courses.
+She has worked on instructional design projects for Shooolini University, Viridis Learning, Maricopa Community College District, University of Phoenix, Intel, Cisco Learning Institute, and Arizona State University and taught online for North Carolina State University and Walden University.
+She teaches courses on instructional systems technology 100% online and has received Quality Matters Certification for six of her courses.
 She was the first place winner of the Crystal Award from the Division of Distance Learning in Association of Educational Communications and Technology in 2015 which is given to innovative and outstanding multimedia-based distance learning courses.
 She developed the Post-Masters Certificate in University and College Teaching and has also led the efforts to re-design the instructional systems technology program and receive program level quality matters certification for the Instructional Systems Technology Program and endorsement for the Graduate Certificate in Instructional Systems Technology from the Association for Educational Communications and Technology.